 The journal BME Frontiers accepts submissions for original research articles, reviews, rapid reports and perspectives.
-Prior to submission, each author should review and fulfill the submission requirements below.
+Prior to submission, each author should review and fulfill the submission requirements below and as outlined in the Editorial Policies page.

 Reviews should describe and synthesize recent developments of significance in biomedical engineering and highlight future directions.
 Reviews must include an abstract, an introduction that outlines the main theme, brief subheadings, and an outline of important unresolved questions.
 Authors may include up to 10 figures and/or 6 tables and up to 120 references.
 Reviews should be no longer than 8000 words, although longer manuscripts will be considered when warranted.
 Most reviews are currently solicited by the editors, but author-initiated submissions are also welcome but require preapproval by the editorial office.